LingT03/AnkiCardGenerations/README.md

 `deckname`.apkg

+requires you to have the application installed on your computer to open the file.

 ## What is AnkiCards?

 [AnkiCards](https://apps.ankiweb.net/) is a flashcard program avaible for free on computers and $30 on mobile devices.
 It is a tool that I've been usign to cram for my exams.